 The Scheme is a Portfolio Investment Entity (PIE).
-PIEs are not subject to tax at fund level and therefore the Scheme has no income tax expense or deferred tax assets or liabilities.
+PIEs are not subject to tax at the fund level and therefore the Scheme has no income tax expense or deferred tax assets or payables.

-The PIE tax rules require that all taxable income, deductible expenses and tax credits relating to a Member's investment are allocated to individual Members based on their investment in the Scheme.
-Tax is charged to each Member on their share of allocated net income at their Prescribed Investor Rate (PIR) (as advised to the administration manager), adjusted for allocated tax credits.
-Applicable PIRs for Members are either 10.5%, 17.5% or 28%.
+The PIE tax rules require that all taxable income/loss, deductible expenses and tax credits relating to a Member's investment are allocated to individual Members based on their investment in the Scheme.
+Tax is charged/rebated to each Member on their share of allocated net income/loss at their Prescribed Investor Rate (PIR) (as advised to the administration manager), adjusted for allocated tax credits.
+Applicable PIRs for Members are either 10.5%, 17.5% or 28% or 0% for trustees.

-The Scheme allocates PIE taxable income and tax credits to Members on a daily basis.
-The PIE tax liability is calculated, collected and paid to Inland Revenue on a quarterly basis.
-Income tax liabilities for each Member are met by cancelling the required number of units in the Members' accounts.
+The Scheme allocates PIE taxable income/loss and tax credits to Members on a daily basis.
+The PIE tax payable/rebate is calculated, collected and paid to Inland Revenue on a quarterly basis.
+Income tax payable/rebate for each Member is met by cancelling/issuing the required number of units in the Members' accounts.

-The Trustee is responsible for payment of all PIE tax liabilities on behalf of the Members of the scheme to the Commissioner of Inland Revenue.
+The Trustee is responsible for payment/receipt of all PIE tax payables/rebates on behalf of the Members of the Scheme to the Commissioner of Inland Revenue.

-Notes to the financial statements (continued) for the financial year ended 31 March 2019
+Notes to the financial statements (continued) for the financial year ended 31 March 2021